Frequently Asked Questions About DUI Arrests

 Ready To Answer Your Questions And Defend You

 Having the right lawyer in your corner to help respond to a DUI charge can prevent your life from being upended.
-Attorney Gregg S. Cohen at the Law Offices of Gregg S. Cohen can answer your questions regarding a DUI charge and provide a candid assessment of your case during a free consultation.
+Attorney Gregg S. Cohen at Cohen Criminal Law can answer your questions regarding a DUI charge and provide a candid assessment of your case during a free consultation.
 Call 530-763-1137 or use the online contact form to schedule a meeting.

 The firm represents individuals throughout Tehama County, Shasta County and surrounding Northern California communities.